heig-vd-dai-course/heig-vd-dai-course/99-material-for-the-teaching-staff/README.md

 ## Before the course

+- Review the semester review, the GAPS evaluations and the feedbacks from the students
+- Update the course material and the presentations from the feedbacks
 - Review the slides and the course sequence
 - Create a new planning in the course project
 - Send an email to all students to remind them of the course with: